 Keep in mind that taxis and especially Uber jack up their prices around rush hour (7:00 – 9:00 am and 4:30 – 6:45 pm), so be aware when taking rides around that time.
 We paid as much as triple the usual price during these hours, which made Bogotá taxis closer to the cost of those in Canada!

 Bogotá is definitely worth a visit for a couple of days and it’s really fun to walk around the old town of Candelaria during the day.
-Don’t miss Puerta Falsa Restaurant for some great regional dishes and consider checking out the Free Graffiti Tour, not the best tour we’ve ever done (too many people) but still worth the small tip that’s expected.
+There are numerous things to do in Bogotá, but make sure you don’t miss Puerta Falsa Restaurant for some great regional dishes and consider checking out the Free Graffiti Tour, not the best tour we’ve ever done (too many people) but still worth the small tip that’s expected.

 See Our Article: The Big City of Bogotá – Our Visit To The Colombian Capital